bomonike/bomonike.github.io/learn-chinese.md

 1. Identify <a href="#Movies">media (movies)</a> that show Chinese glyphs and <a href="#Pinyin">Pinyin</a> plus the English.
 Reality shows and vlog bloggers have less stilted sound.

    Songs of Teresa??

+   NOTE: To further language unification, the government in China requires subtitles on films.

 1. For more natural, ultimately faster learning, avoid translating individual words to focus understanding whole sentences.
 Learn individual words in a cluster so you better grasp context.